programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 - explain what reverse engineering is and why it is useful for analyzing born-digital artifacts in historical research.
 - identify instances of “screen essentialism” and explain their limitations for historical analysis.
 - use a hex viewer to inspect the raw data of digital files and perform comparative hex dump analysis to detect and interpret anomalies.

-You will also learn to take the preliminary steps to

-- apply digital archaeology techniques to investigate modified or cracked software, uncovering evidence of historical, cultural, or technical interventions.
-- evaluate the limitations and challenges of reverse engineering, especially in the absence of original documentation or open-source code.

 It is important to highlight that reverse engineering and working with born-digital artifacts can be a daunting endeavor, given all the different configurations of hard- and software and all the knowledge and skills that can be involved in this research domain.
 No matter what the research object is, it all begins with the simple realization, that there is always more to a digital artifact then is visible at first glance.
 This lesson will help with this realization and should be regarded as a first step in developing your own research strategies.